First principles study of the T-center in Silicon: Results

 Our thermodynamic analysis can be used to rationalize some recent findings in the preparation of the T-center~\cite{MacQuarrie2021}.
-The preparation steps reported by MacQuarrie et al. starts with carbon implantation followed by hydrogen implantation.
+The preparation steps reported by MacQuarrie et al. starts with carbon implantation and hydrogen implantation.
 The sample is then annealed under boiling water and finally annealed in nitrogen at higher temperature (around 400°C).
-Using Figure 3 to guide our understanding, we suggest that the hydrogen implantation and boiling water anneal are there to insure a high enough hydrogen chemical potential favoring the formation of the (C-C-H)$\rm_{Si}$ T-center.
-The final anneal is then potentially needed to recover the ion implanted lattice and to activate the kinetic processes to form the T-center.
-However, the preparation is performed in conditions of low $\mu_{H}$ (nitrogen atmosphere and high temperature) -- our diagram indicates that these conditions are prone to dehydrogenation of the T-center.
-Two detrimental processes are at play in these conditions: dehydrogenation of the T-center to form a (C-C)$\rm_{Si}$ defect and splitting of the carbon-carbon bond and formation of a double carbon subtitutional defect (2C$\rm_{Si}$).
-We expect the direct dehydrogenation of the T-center while preserving the carbon to carbon bond to be easier kinetically than the decomposition in substitutional carbon.
-The chemical potential at which the T-center releases hydrogen while keeping the carbon-carbon bond can be estimated from Figure 3 and corresponds to a temperature of 450°C at a low partial pressure of 10$^{-10}$ bar.
-Experimentally, PL of the T-center disappears when the annealing is performed above around 450°C in nitrogen~\cite{MacQuarrie2021}.
-We hypothesize that the disappearance of PL at high temperature comes from this dehydrogenation process.
-While other detrimental processes unaccounted for in this analysis might occur, we suggest that performing annealing in a H$_2$ rich atmosphere might enable higher temperature annealing.
+Using Figure 3 to guide our understanding, we suggest that the hydrogen implantation and boiling water anneal are there to ensure a high enough hydrogen chemical potential favoring the formation of the hydrogenated form of the T-center (H-C-C-H)$\rm_{Si}$.
+This agrees with the reported ion implantation procedure of using carbon and hydrogen in a fixed 1:1 ratio~\cite{MacQuarrie2021}.
+We hypothesize that the high hydrogen chemical potential could be important to favor the formation of the hydrogenated T-center versus the decomposition in 2 substitutional carbon defects (2 C$\rm_{Si}$).
+The final annealing (at higher temperature and under nitrogen gas) plays a decisive role for successfully forming the T-center.
+In addition to potentially recovering the ion implanted lattice, our analysis indicates that the annealing is essential to dehydrogenate (H-C-C-H)$\rm_{Si}$ and form the T-center.
+In view of the narrow range of stability for (C-C-H)$\rm_{Si}$, the annealing conditions (hydrogen partial pressure and temperature) need to be very well controlled.
+Annealing at too high a hydrogen chemical potential will not bring the driving force necessary for T-center (C-C-H)$\rm_{Si}$ formation.
+Annealing at too low a hydrogen chemical potential will favor the fully dehydrogenated T-center (C-C)$\rm_{Si}$.
+We note that the formation of the 2 carbon substitutional (2C$\rm_{Si}$, orange line in Figure 3) is thermodynamically favored during typical annealing conditions but will be kinetically more difficult than hydrogen exchange and could be kinetically inhibited.
+Quantitatively, we have found that the optimal annealing conditions for (C-C-H)$\rm_{Si}$ formation lies at $\mu_{\rm H}$=-0.92 eV.
+This corresponds to a temperature of 450°C and a partial pressure of hydrogen of 10$^{-6}$ bar in good agreement with the experimental observations setting the optimum annealing around 400°C under nitrogen gas.
+Our analysis also agrees with previous experimental observations indicating that the PL disappears when T-centers are annealed under hydrogen atmosphere as this will lead to the formation of the optically inactive (H-C-C-H)$\rm_{Si}$\cite{Lightowlers1994}.
+Finally, even when conditions are optimal for the T-center formation, the hydrogenated and dehydrogenated form are very competitive energetically and should be present as well in silicon samples.